LukeW1999/LukeW1999.github.io/src/content/posts/reading_club_RAG.md

 lang: 'en'
 ---

 Hi guys, this reading club is suppoed to be hold on 6th May.

+The go thorugh would be too random.
+Hope you could read by yourself.
+Or maybe you could find a better blog to read. ^^

 It is about the paper of in context RAG [arxiv](https://arxiv.org/abs/2302.00083).
 Cool, let's start.